SolaceProducts/pubsubplus-connector-kafka-sink/doc/distribution-readme.md

-# Solace PubSub+ Connector Kafka Sink
+# Solace PubSub+ Connector for Kafka: Sink

 This package provides a Solace PubSub+ Event Broker to Kafka Sink Connector.